Michael Wilde: Other business career

 Wilde also co-founded Wildcard Films Ltd in April 2009 and was its chairman until February 2011.
-He was executive producer of the company's critically acclaimed short film "Roar", starring Russell Tovey and Jodie Whittaker, which has won awards at several major international festivals, including the Grand Jury Prize for Best Screenplay at the Rhode Island International Film Festival, and Winner for Best Cinematography at the Aspen Shortsfest.
+He was executive producer of the company's critically acclaimed short film "Roar", starring Russell Tovey, Tom Burke and Jodie Whittaker, which has won awards at several major international festivals, including the Grand Jury Prize for Best Screenplay at the Rhode Island International Film Festival, and Winner for Best Cinematography at the Aspen Shortsfest.